Skip to content

 Postdoctoral Research Fellows

-Dr Sijie Liu is a postdoctoral research fellow and finished her PhD in the Climate-Resilient Cities lab in 2021.
+Dr. Sijie Liu is a postdoctoral research fellow and finished her PhD in the Climate-Resilient Cities lab in 2021.
 Sijie’s research focuses on outdoor thermal comfort, and she uses a range of methodologies, such as surveys, crowdsourcing, and modeling in her project.
 Sijie hopes the topic will help practitioners to gain a better understanding of outdoor thermal comfort from both physiological and psychological perspectives.
 Such an understanding would be a prerequisite to effective management and optimization of outdoor thermal comfort.

 PhD Students